 The Chuon Chuon Kids’ Club is a mini-resort of its own complete with wading pool, mini loungers, shaded sandy play area, and multiple indoor zones.
-There is also The Health Club with sauna and steam rooms, four tennis courts, a badminton court, and a half-size basketball court.
+The Health Club also has sauna and steam rooms, four tennis courts, a badminton court, and a half-size basketball court.

 Of course, there is no Four Seasons rewards program, but if you are a regular guest of the Four Seasons or even want to try this iconic brand for the first time, you can take advantage of loyalty style benefits at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.

 Named for the Sanskrit-derived word for ‘peace’ and noi meaning ‘place’, Amanoi is a tranquil retreat situated on a beautiful white-sand beach overlooking spectacular Vinh Hy Bay.